madefor/what/README.md

 ## what for?
 madefor is for offering tools and ideas __for governments__ to provide __civic-tech-friendly__ and __resilient__ public web service.

-madefor is a participatory activity to propose how governments can use civic tech to offer resilient services to the Internet, especially civic tech developers.
+madefor is a participatory activity to propose how governments can use civic tech to offer resilient services to the Internet users, especially civic tech developers.

 ## how?
 1. we see JSON API is a powerful way to offer good access to the data.